Harduex/google-keep-converter/README.md

 $ ./getRandomNoteTxt.sh
 ```

+Notes that you get are moved to `google-keep-converter/Data/Converted/Seen` directory.

 From original Keep folder
 ```
 $ ./getRandomNoteJson.sh
 ```

-Notes that you get are moved to `google-keep-converter/Data/Converted/Seen` directory.
+Notes that you get are moved to `google-keep-converter/Data/Keep/Seen` directory.

 ### Split converted notes to multiple folders
 ```